-All species of ginseng contains ginsenosides, a unique set of compounds which are antioxidant, neuroprotective, and may stimulate the release of acetylcholine, the neurotransmitter associated with learning and memory.
+All species of ginseng contains ginsenosides, a unique set of compounds which have antioxidant and neuroprotective properties, and may stimulate the release of acetylcholine, the neurotransmitter associated with learning and memory.
 (8)

 American ginseng especially excels as a cognitive enhancer.
 (9)

-Research shows it gets to work quickly to improve short-term memory and reaction times within a few hours after taking.
+Research shows that it gets to work quickly to improve short-term memory and reaction times within a few hours of ingestion.
 (10)

 Lion’s mane mushroom has been used in Chinese medicine for thousands of years.

-It is said to give you “nerves of steel and the memory of a lion.”
+It is said to impart “nerves of steel and the memory of a lion.”

 It also contains amycenone, a potent anti-inflammatory compound that may be responsible for lion’s mane’s antidepressant properties.
 (12)

-Not all natural cognitive enhancers are herbs and mushrooms.
+Not all natural cognitive enhancers are sourced from plants.